-4010 Every Packed Object represents a sequence of one or more data system Identifiers, each

-Table index is referred to throughout this specification as an "ID Value."
-There are two different

-Packed Objects methods available for representing a sequence of Identifiers by reference to their
+Every Packed Object represents a sequence of one or more data system Identifiers, each specified by reference to an entry within a Base ID Table from a registered data format.
+The entry is referenced by its relative position within the Base Table; this relative position or Base Table index is referred to throughout this specification as an "ID Value."
+There are two different Packed Objects methods available for representing a sequence of Identifiers by reference to their ID Values:

-4015 ID Values:

-• An ID List Packed Object (IDLPO) encodes a series of ID Values as a list, whose length depends on the number of data items being represented;

-• An ID Map Packed Object (IDMPO) instead encodes a fixed-length bit array, whose length depends on the total number of entries defined in the registered Base Table.
+- An ID List Packed Object (IDLPO) encodes a series of ID Values as a list, whose length depends on the number of data items being represented; - An ID Map Packed Object (IDMPO) instead encodes a fixed-length bit array, whose length depends on the total number of entries defined in the registered Base Table.
 Each bit in the array is '1' if the corresponding table entry is represented by the Packed Object, and is '0' otherwise.